MissionVistaCS/Vue.js-Tutorial/README.md

 #### Syntax
 #### Basic Directory Structure
 #### V-Directives
 Vue.js uses an attribute called v-directives, similar to [Angular's](https://angular.io/) ng-directives.
 They allow us to retrieve, bind, show, and other actions to our data.
+With every new v-directive demonstrated, make sure to test out its data binding by trying it out in the console.

 **Declarative Rendering:** [To Github Section]()
 Declarative Rendering basically means that Vue.js hooks up the data from our `<script>` tag to the DOM.
 To prove this, run the provided example and in the browser console type: